-12. Deferred entry for infants
+11. Deferred entry for infants

-Parents offered a place for their child have a right to defer entry, or to take a place up part-time, until the start of the term beginning immediately after their child has reached compulsory school age.
-However, places cannot be deferred until the next academic year.
+Parents offered a place in reception for their child have a right to defer entry, or to take a place up parttime, until the start of the term beginning immediately after their child has reached compulsory school age.
+However, places cannot be deferred beyond the beginning of the final term of the school year for which the offer was made.